WhitmanOptiLab/DDEINT_Research_Benchmarks/README.md

 # DDEINT_Research_Benchmarks

-Repo to hold experimental cases to test DDEINT to other DDE/ODE Solvers
+This repository contains experimental cases to test the DDEINT library against other Delay Differential Equation (DDE) and Ordinary Differential Equation (ODE) solvers.
+The goal is to benchmark the performance and accuracy of DDEINT in various scenarios.